phospodka/slackhub/README.md

 * finish branch subscription functionality
 * add any missing support for mentions
 * add some sort of logging
-* add web hook processing instead of relying on channel scraping (maybe keep as a fallback)
 * tests ;_;
 * figure out how to make this installable